Gujarat Titans Betting

 Gujarat Titans Best Odds

 The sites offering IPL betting have the Gujarat Titans as one of the outsiders at average odds of 10.0.
-Curiously, the betting sites have decided that they have a better chance of winning IPL 2022 than the other new team, the Lucknow Super Giants, who are 12.0.
+Curiously, the betting sites have decided that they have a better chance of winning the IPL than the other new team, the Lucknow Super Giants, who are 12.0.

 However, they’re still way off the odds given to the likes of the Mumbai Indians (5.5), the Delhi Capitals (6.0) and the Punjab Kings (7.0).